rich-p-rich/english-tutor-django-p4/README.md

 In practice this worked fine, but it was an insecure approach as it was then possible for anyone with the email and surname combination to search and change appointments, which was obviously undesirable.

-I therefore changed the approach and required anyone who wants to make / change / cancel and appointment to have registered an account and be signed in: this is why I added a model to the user_account app, as this stores the user_profle, and it is a much more secure approach and works fine.
+I therefore changed the approach and required anyone who wants to make / change / cancel and appointment to have registered an account and be signed in: this is why I added a model to the user_account app, as this stores the user_profle, and it is a much more secure approach.

 My take-aways from that change in approach were (i) I learned how to implement that search functionality and, more importantly, (ii) pay more attention to the big picture during the early development phase.